Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 Mr Lee said in response that while ASEAN can influence its members, it does not have “absolute influence”.

-“ASEAN is not a supranational body with executive powers.
-It doesn't direct its members.
-It cannot override its members.
-It works by ASEAN consensus.
-It's a famous principle, we pride ourselves on it.
-It's the reason we are able to get along together,” he said.
+"ASEAN is not a supranational body with executive powers – it does not direct its members; it cannot override its members; it works by ASEAN consensus.
+It is a famous principle, we pride ourselves on it; it is the reason we are able to get along together," he said.

 The 11 member countries all have different policies, priorities, histories and security concerns, so it is not possible for them to operate like one country, he said.